 The most notorious hike around Mestia.
 It used to be much longer but now it´s strongly recommended to take a taxi for the first 8 kilometers - the construction of hydropower dam turned the original "boring part" of the hike into "a dusty, noisy and overly disturbing part".
 Luckily, once you cross the suspension bridge, the trail enters a beautiful pine forest and you will appear in a different world.
 After this nice, tho a bit short walk you will reach the moraine and will be finally able to admire the glacier.
 Just beware of rocks tumbling down the glacier!

 Another popular hike, climbing to the group of alpine lakes at the foot of Mt.
 Ushba.
 The lakes themselves are not that special but the surrounding scenery is spectacular.
-Yet, I am not a big fan since you mostly walk by the road and those passing jeeps can be a bit demoralizing.
+Yet, I am not a big fan since you mostly walk by the road.
 Also, this hike almost completely overlaps with the Guli pass trail which, while much harder, offers much better views.

-Still, there is one way to greatly improve the overall impression if you are fit.
-Don´t stop at the lakes, but climb onto the Koruldi ridge to the north, to the cross at the elevation of 3200m - it´s one of the highest places where can a regular hiker in Svaneti get.
-The climb is not technical, but you shouldn´t be afraid of heights.
+Still, there are ways to greatly improve the overall impression if you are fit.
+Don´t stop at the lakes, but climb Koruldi ridge to the north, to the cross at the elevation of 3328m - it´s one of the highest places which can reach a regular hiker in Svaneti.
+The climb is not technical but you shouldn´t be afraid of heights.
+If you look for something easier walk, you can also climb to the viewpoint at the other side of the mountain (2920m).

 When to go: Early June - late October (you can reach them even earlier, but lakes won't be visible because of the snow)